Graebel reunites family and pet following evacuation from Libya

 Major manufacturer and distributor of wiring accessories

-During an emergency evacuation of all U.S. citizens from Libya, an expatriate family made the very difficult decision to leave their family pet, a Yorkie named Chivu, with a neighbor family.
-However, just days later they learned that the neighbor had left the dog with a local veterinarian.
-Since the assignee was working with Graebel for their relocation, the family reached out to their Graebel consultant to find out if it would be possible to rescue Chivu.
+During an emergency evacuation of all US citizens from Libya, an expatriate family made the very difficult decision to leave their family pet, a Yorkie named Chivu, with a neighbouring family.
+However, just days later they learned that the neighbour had left the dog with a local vet.
+Since the employee was working with Graebel for their relocation, the family contacted their Graebel consultant to find out if it would be possible to rescue Chivu.

-Even though the Graebel representative was also at this time handling the unexpected relocation of the family to Cancun, Mexico, he did not lose track of this very important assignment.
+Even though the Graebel representative was at the same time handling the unexpected relocation of the family to Cancun, Mexico, he did not lose track of this very important assignment.

-Find, retrieve and deliver a family pet left behind by a client’s assignee when the family left Libya during an emergency evacuation.
+Find, retrieve and deliver a family pet left behind by a client’s employee when the family left Libya during an emergency evacuation.

-Fortunately, the family had the name of the veterinarian where the neighbor had left Chivu.
+Fortunately, the family had the name of the vet where the neighbour had left Chivu.
 Armed with that information, the Graebel representative:

-- Found the veterinarian’s contact information on the Internet.
-He could not reach out personally, though, because phone communication into the country was blocked by the U.S.
+- Found the vet’s contact information on the Internet.
+He could not contact them personally, though, because phone communication into the country was blocked by the US

-- Sent a letter to the veterinarian containing a photo and other details about Chivu
+- Sent a letter to the vet containing a photo and other details about Chivu

-- Asked colleagues at the Graebel EMEA (Europe, Middle East and Asia) office to send letters to that veterinarian and others in the area
+- Asked colleagues at the Graebel EMEA (Europe, Middle East and Asia) office to send letters to that vet and others in the area

-Remarkably, one week later the representative received a call from a woman in London whose daughter worked in the veterinarian office in Libya where the dog was being housed.
-An exchange of pictures confirmed that Chivu was indeed there, along with 50 other dogs scheduled to be evacuated to Malta, the U.S.- sanctioned location.
+Remarkably, one week later the representative received a call from a woman in London whose daughter worked in the vet’s premises in Libya where the dog was being housed.
+An exchange of pictures confirmed that Chivu was indeed there, along with 50 other dogs scheduled to be evacuated to Malta, the US-sanctioned location.

-After reaching out to his personal network and through social media to find someone in Malta who could help on that end, he connected with a former university classmate who was able to send Chivu on the next leg of his journey.
+After contacting his personal network and through social media to find someone in Malta who could help on that end, he connected with a former university classmate who was able to send Chivu on the next leg of his journey.